ncb000gt/node-es/README.md

 var config = {
 	// optional (defaults to undefined)
 	_index : 'kittehs',

 	// optional (defaults to undefined)
 	_type : 'house',

-	// optional (defaults to localhost:9200)
+	/*
+		optional - when not supplied, defaults to the following: server : {
+				host : 'localhost',
+				port : 9200
+			}
+	*/
 	server : {
 		/*
 			Any configuration elements here are passed directly through